elpato-dev/OSINT-compass-engine/README.md

 ## Overview

 OSINT-compass Engine is an API that provides open-source intelligence (OSINT) information by aggregating data from various sources such as term searches, domain information, email data, and social media.
+It is part of the open source tool OSINT-compass.

-The main project can be found [here](https://github.com/elpato-dev/OSINT-compass)
+The main project can be found [here](https://github.com/elpato-dev/OSINT-compass).

 ## Getting Started